risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 To better understand how pricing works in RisingWave Cloud, let's consider a hypothetical scenario.

-Suppose you've provisioned a RisingWave cluster with the following configuration:
+Suppose you've provisioned a RisingWave project with the following configuration:

 - 3 Compute nodes, each with 8 RWUs
 - 3 Frontend nodes, each with 2 RWUs